Road spikes put end to chase in Waikouaiti

 A 65-year-old man who was "driving erratically" was arrested yesterday after his car was spiked following three short pursuits in the Waikouaiti area.

-A police spokesman said the man was driving on State Highway 1 and braking in front of trucks.
+A police spokesman said the man was driving on State Highway 1 and breaking in front of trucks.

 Police were called to the incident about 11.30pm and three short pursuits took place, he said.